 When you file a bankruptcy case, probably the only time you'll come in contact with anything court-related will be your meeting of creditors (also called the Section 341 meeting).
-Thank goodness not many creditors actually appear, but the meeting does give the trustee an opportunity to question you about the information you provided in your schedules and statements.
+Creditors typically don't actually appear, but the meeting does allow the trustee to question you about the information you provided in your schedules and statements.
 Learn more about the meeting of creditors and what to do if you can't make it.

 The Meeting of Creditors Is Required